Johnny Depp as Paul Kemp, expatriate American journalist and borderline alcoholic

 Kemp’s white polo also has a 3-button placket, but he only fastens the bottom button.
 The patch breast pocket has a pointed bottom.

-One of the most distinctive parts of Kemp’s costuming is his pair of vintage “Spectacular”-style sport sunglasses, made either by Sol Amor or Renauld, with their gold wraparound frame across the front and brown bubble lenses.
+One of the most distinctive parts of Kemp’s costuming is his pair of vintage “Spectacular”-style sport sunglasses, likely made by Renauld (though Sol Amor is a possibility), with their gold wraparound frame across the front and brown bubble lenses.
 According to Atwood:

 He really feels clothes more than he looks at them.
 You know, we had these great sunglasses for him and his hair was kind of squished back and the guy came to life!
 It usually happens pretty quickly with Johnny.
 He has this feeling for who his character is.